fiskaltrust/rollout-doc/information-sources/status-of-third-party-partners.md

 ## Introduction

 External service providers can, for example, provide technological support for payment processes or prepare and forward data for accounting.
-Such data exchange with external service providers must be initialized in the fiskaltrust.portal and can also be managed there.
+You, as a PosDealer, can initialize the exchange with external service providers in the fiskaltrust.Portal and also manage them there.

 **No data exchange can take place without active setup by PosDealer or PosOperator.**